 Euboea Montes is a mountain located on Jupiter’s moon Io, about 40 kilometers east of Creidne Patera caldera at coordinates 48.89 ° S 338.77 ° W. Its shape resembles a rugby ball with an area of 175 km up to 240 km.
 It was formed by tilting of a crustal block, with subsequent modification by a colossal landslide.

-There is a curved ridge crest that divides Euboeia Montes into two sections: the steep, a southern edge with an uneven surface of steep, rounded mounds, and the smoother, northern flank sloping about 6 ° to the northwest.
+A curved ridge crest divides Euboeia Montes into two sections: the steep, a southern edge with an uneven surface of steep, rounded mounds, and the smoother, northern flank sloping about 6 ° to the northwest.
 The base on the north flake is a thick, raised deposit with round margins.

 9. Limb Mountain